This project is protected

 Design Decision 02

-The conversational panel follows the AI's reasoning.
-The deliverable panel shows what it actually produced — editable, downloadable, real.
-You can read and act at the same time.
+The conversational panel follows the AI's reasoning — the "why."
+The deliverable panel shows the output — the "what."
+Editable, downloadable, real.

 3.0